mihanizator/developer-site/config-1_x_0.md

 ## Languages

-When browser performs HTTP request, it typically sends `Accept-Language` header to the server.
+When the browser performs an HTTP request, it typically sends the `Accept-Language` header to the server.
 Starting from config version `1.1.0`
 Exogress can negotiate the best language based on this header and the list of languages provided in the config.
 You may later use the negotiated languages in substitutions and static responses.